Stiffer alginate gels deposit more efficiently in microchannel flows: Conclusion

 \section{Conclusion}

 We flow alginate and calcium solutions at constant flow rates through a microfluidic device in which the inlet streams meet at a Y-shaped junction.
 The meeting of the two inlet streams results in instantaneous crosslinking: a gel forms downstream of the junction and deposits on the channel walls.
 The gelled deposit grows to occlude the channel until shear stress pulls it off the wall, ablating the gel.
-Gel growth and ablation occur regularly and persistently, with a roughly constant frequency that depends on flow test conditions.
+Gel growth and ablation occur regularly and persistently.
 Varying the flow rate and reaction conditions controls both the magnitude of gel occlusion and frequency of gel ablation.
+Gels formed at higher component concentrations and slower flow rates exhibit larger increases in pressure and ablate less frequently.
 These parameters also control the stiffness of the gel formed.
 Using analyses based on Poiseuille flow and on diffusively driven deposition, we estimate both the critical shear stress at ablation and the deposition efficiency of the gel reaching and sticking to the wall.
+Gels formed at higher component concentrations deposit more efficiently and ablate at lower shear stresses.
+Complementary rheology shows that these gels also have higher elastic moduli.
 In all, our results suggest that chemical and physical conditions associated with softer gels result in gels which both deposit more slowly and withstand higher shear stresses before ablation.
 This newfound understanding that flow test conditions can simultaneously control both gel properties and deposition/ablation behavior has implications for using intermittent flows as a method to control the formation of gel rods.